COVID-19 Patients From Other States Head To Colorado

 HealthONE said it has taken three or four COVID-19 patients from Texas, South Dakota and Montana in the past several days.
 Stephanie Sullivan with HealthONE said the transfers were “due to capacity issues in those other states.”

-Kevin Massey of Centura Hospitals, said Centura Hospitals in Colorado have recently taken in fewer than five COVID-19 patients from Texas and New Mexico.
+Kevin Massey of Centura Health, said Centura Health hospitals in Colorado have recently taken in fewer than five COVID-19 patients from Texas and New Mexico.

 “Federal regulations require that we accept patients for emergency transfer if we have adequate capacity,” said Massey.